-The Housing Authority of the City of Pittsburgh's (HACP)'s overarching Moving To Work (MTW) Goals are as follows and will be discussed in further detail throughout this FY 2024 MTW Annual Plan:
+The Housing Authority of the City of Pittsburgh's (HACP)'s overarching Moving To Work (MTW) Goals are as follows and will be discussed in further detail throughout this FY 2025 MTW Annual Plan:

 - 1. To reposition the HACP's housing stock to preserve and expand affordable housing options and stabilize neighborhoods.
 These efforts are designed to result in housing that is competitive in the local housing market, is cost-effective to operate, provides a positive environment for residents, and provides broader options of high-quality housing for lowincome families. - 2.
-To promote independence for residents via programs and policies that promote work and selfsufficiency for those who are able to work; and promote independent living while aging in place for the elderly and disabled. - 3.
+To incorporate programs and services for residents that align with HUD policies.
+Selfsufficiency is the goal for all motivated individuals who are able to work and to work with the elderly and disabled families to create positive and healthy independent living situations while aging in place. - 3.
 To increase housing choices for low-income families through initiatives designed to increase the quality and quantity of housing available to households utilizing tenant-based rental assistance and other available resources.